 When Should I Seek a Second Opinion on an Injury Lawsuit in Arkansas?

 Just as you would when hiring anyone to do a service for you, it might be important to shop around and meet with multiple lawyers.
-There are many red flags that you should look for when meeting with a lawyer that should inspire you to seek a second opinion with another personal injury lawyer, including the following:
+There are many red flags that you should look for when meeting with a lawyer that should inspire you to seek a second opinion with another Crawford County personal injury lawyer or other attorney in Arkansas, including the following:

 The Lawyer Doesn’t Offer Free Consultations